kanaria69/Mainecoco/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## How come the stadium got hot after the game?
+Because all of the fans left.